X

 How to Grow Verbena

-Verbena easily earns a spot in my garden by checking all the boxes: easy to grow, heat and drought-tolerant; nearly year-round color; and it attracts beneficial insects, butterflies, and hummingbirds.
+Verbena easily earns a spot in any garden by checking all the boxes: it’s easy to grow, stands up to heat and drought, offers nearly year-round color, and attracts beneficial insects, butterflies, and hummingbirds.
+Its lovely clusters of star-shaped flowers are a standout in containers, garden beds, and in-ground areas.
+Ready to add verbena to your garden?
+Here are five tips to help you grow it successfully.

 1. Try different varieties of verbena